dotnet/aspnetcore/src/Caching/README.md

 ### Build

-To build this specific project from source, follow the instructions [on building the project](../../docs/BuildFromSource.md#step-3-build-the-repo).
+To build this specific project from source, follow the instructions [on building a subset of the code](../../docs/BuildFromSource.md#building-a-subset-of-the-code).

 ### Test